+The Company follows accounting guidance for financial assets and liabilities.
+ASC 820 defines fair value, provides guidance for measuring fair value and requires certain disclosures.
 The guidance utilizes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three broad levels.
 The following is a brief description of those three levels: